r0nd0ud0u/qt-rpg/README.md

   - one atk
   - use as much potions as you want in the bag
 When your actions are done, click on "Fin du round" button.
+- Save one game
+- Check the logs to know the stats of one game (root directory)

+## Other features
+- ongoing: after one atk, sounds are played
+  	- critical hit
+  	- miss
+  	- nominal sound atk